Sports Coach Logo Sports Coach Training Principles Fitness Components

 Nurse Susan provides vital information about the five things to do after every workout for maximum results.

-Whether you lift weights or live for cardio, nobody wants their hard work in the gym to waste.
+Whether you lift weights or live for cardio, nobody wants their hard work in the gym to be wasted.
 Many people do not realize that, when it comes to seeing results, what they do after their workouts makes just as much a difference as what they do.
-Make sure you are doing these five things when you are done exercising to see the best results and make sure all your effort truly pays off.
+Make sure you do these five things when you are done exercising to see the best results, and make sure all your effort truly pays off.

 Lower Your Heart Rate